With King Kong, a little swagger returns to the box office

-Once again, mayhem and mass destruction are back at the box office.
+NEW YORK (AP) — Once again, mayhem and mass destruction is back at the box office.
 It’s almost like old times.

 For the first time in a long time, there’s the faint hint of a hit at the box office.

-“It’s a good omen that the tastes of the consumer have not shifted so much that there’s no possibility of restarting the movie business,” said Joshua Grode, chief executive of Legendary Entertainment, which produced “Godzilla vs. Kong."
-“This tells everybody: The moviegoing business is here, and, yes, it may be different post-pandemic.
+“It’s a good omen that the tastes of the consumer have not shifted so much that there’s no possibility of restarting the movie business,” says Joshua Grode, chief executive of Legendary Entertainment, which produced “Godzilla vs. Kong."
+“This tells everybody: the moviegoing business is here, and, yes, it may be different post-pandemic.
 But there is a viable industry there.”

 Huge challenges remain to the revival of moviegoing.
 With so many cinemas shuttered for nearly an entire year, many moviegoers are out of the habit.
 Some are unlikely to return to sitting indoors with strangers until they're vaccinated or the pandemic has ebbed.
 And even those who have been convinced of the safety of moviegoing by theaters’ health protocols, they now have only more in-home options.
 “Godzilla vs. Kong” is streaming simultaneously on HBO Max in North America.